BonsonW/slorado/docs/jetson-build.md

-# Buiding for ARM64-based Jetson devices
+# Building for ARM64-based Jetson devices

+We do not check the building for ARM64-based Jetson using CI/CD, so please note that the following instruction may not work as it is.

 1. Install zlib development files needed for slow5lib: